scalameta/scalafmt/.github/ISSUE_TEMPLATE.md

-This template is mostly a guideline, not a strict requirement, except the sections marked `(required)`.
+This template is a strict requirement when it comes to the sections marked `(required)`.

+## Required: Do not submit if... ##

+This repository is not the appropriate place for this submission if:

+- you're running into parsing errors, that is, anything to do with the source code
+  - issues regarding parsing should be submitted to [Scalameta](http://github.com/scalameta/scalameta)
+  - this tool is only about formatting, i.e., what happens on the output
+- you're running this using `sbt`, `Intellij` or any other integration
-Please make sure that the issue is observable using the latest version of `scalafmt` and within the `scalafmt` **CLI**: `https://scalameta.org/scalafmt/docs/installation.html#cli`
+  - Please make sure that the issue is observable using the latest version of `scalafmt` and within the `scalafmt` **CLI**: `https://scalameta.org/scalafmt/docs/installation.html#cli`

-Using the CLI is _mandatory_, in one of these configurations:
+  - Using the CLI is _mandatory_, in one of these configurations:
+    - if the problem is not with dynamic version loading:
       - latest version of CLI and latest version in `.scalafmt.conf`
+    - if the problem is with dynamic loading, then both:
       - previous version of CLI and latest version in `.scalafmt.conf`
       - latest version of CLI and previous version in `.scalafmt.conf`

-## Configuration (required) ##
+## Required: Configuration ##

 Please paste the **smallest** possible set of `.scalafmt.conf` configuration parameters that reproduces the problem: